 Undergraduate Degree or Certificate of One-Year Duration

 Since we require at least three years of undergraduate full-time studies in any program leading to the obtention of a bachelor degree in a recognized university within our eligibility requirements, we will only convert the most recent three years of studies pertinent to the bachelor program of studies of the candidates and not convert any undergraduate degree and/or certificate of one-year duration.
-The Faculty of Medicine at the University of Ottawa also does not convert studies leading to a Diploma, Certificate or Professional Degrees.
+The Faculty of Medicine at the University of Ottawa also does not convert studies leading to a Diploma, Certificate or MD Degrees.

 Co-operative Education Programs (Co-op)

 Students enrolled in a (Co-op) cooperative education program are eligible to apply for admission, provided they have completed the prerequisite courses as well as the full-time studies as indicated in the eligibility requirements.
 For a year to be recognized as equivalent to full-time study and count towards the weighted grade point average (WGPA), it must contain two academic terms within each trimester year (fall, winter, summer).
 An academic year where the student has completed two work terms will not count as part of the three prerequisite years of full-time studies and therefore, the grades obtained for one semester of academic work completed within this year will not be used in calculating the WGPA.

 Year of study